Eight patients die in Kyrgyzstan from coronavirus for 24 hours

 Eight patients died from coronavirus over the past 24 hours in Kyrgyzstan.
 The Ministry of Health and Social Development reported.

-Four cases were registered in Bishkek, three — in Chui region and one more — in Talas region.
+Five cases were registered in Bishkek, two — in Chui region and one more — in Issyk-Kul region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.